singnet/dev-portal/docs/all/getting-started.md

 comments: true

 # Hero section
-title: Getting Started
+title: Example Page
-description: In this overview, we will be giving you a brief introduction to SingularityNET Tools.
+description: This is an example page that you can use as a base for when adding new content.

 # extralink box
 extralink: